Ckrestene-Catapang/Adventurer-s-Path/README.md

 ---

-## 🏗️ Technical Highlights (OOP Principles)

-This project was built to demonstrate mastery of Java Object-Oriented Programming:
+‧₊˚ ┊ Object-oriented Principles

-### 1. 💊 Encapsulation
+💊 Encapsulation

-Data is protected within classes.
-For example, the `Player` class manages its own health via the `takeDamage()` method.
-This ensures that HP never drops below zero unexpectedly and keeps the combat logic safe.
+Encapsulation is the bundling of data and methods that operate on that data within a single unit (class), while restricting access to some of the object's components.
+* **Implementation:** In `Player.java`, we moved away from modifying health directly (e.g., `hp -= 10`).
+Instead, we implemented a controlled method `takeDamage(int amount)`.
+* **Benefit:** This acts as a protective shield for the data.
+The method contains logic to ensure health never drops below zero, preventing "negative HP" bugs.
+It safeguards the character's state from external interference and keeps the combat logic centralized.

-### 2. 💡 Abstraction
+💡 Abstraction

-We utilize an `abstract class Enemy` to define the blueprint for all monsters.
-The main game loop doesn't need to know *how* an enemy attacks; it simply calls the abstract `attackPlayer()` method, hiding the complex logic.
+Abstraction involves hiding complex implementation details and showing only the essential features of the object.
+* **Implementation:** We created an `abstract class Enemy` in `Enemy.java`.
+This class acts as a blueprint or contract.
+It defines that *every* monster must have health, a name, and an ability to attack, but it leaves the implementation of the `attackPlayer()` method abstract (empty).
+* **Benefit:** The main game loop (`Dungeon.java`) can interact with the concept of an "Enemy" without needing to know the specific math behind a Goblin's stab or a Wraith's scream.
+It simplifies the game engine significantly.

-### 3. 🧬 Inheritance
+🧬 Inheritance

+Inheritance allows a new class to acquire the properties and behaviors of an existing class, promoting code reuse.
-To maximize code reusability, specific enemies like `Goblin` and `Wraith` inherit from the parent `Enemy` class.
-They automatically acquire health and name properties, allowing us to add new monsters easily without rewriting code.
+* **Implementation:** Specific monster classes like `Goblin` and `Wraith` extend the parent `Enemy` class.
+* **Benefit:** We write the code for `hp`, `name`, `isAlive()`, and `takeDamage()` only once in the parent class.
+The child classes automatically inherit these features.
+This reduces code duplication and makes it incredibly easy to add new monsters—we simply create a class that extends `Enemy` and focuses solely on its unique stats.

-### 4. 🎭 Polymorphism
+🎭 Polymorphism

-The battle system uses polymorphism to handle dynamic behaviors.
-The code calls `enemy.attackPlayer()`, and the program automatically determines at runtime whether to execute the **Goblin's** physical attack or the **Wraith's** magic piercing attack.
+Polymorphism allows objects to be treated as instances of their parent class rather than their actual class.
+* **Implementation:** In the `Dungeon.java` battle loop, the code executes `e.attackPlayer()`.
+The variable `e` is declared generally as an `Enemy`, but at runtime, it might hold a `Goblin` object or a `Wraith` object.
+* **Benefit:** This single line of code behaves differently depending on what the object actually is.
+If it's a Goblin, it runs the standard attack logic.
+If it's a Wraith, it runs the armor-piercing logic.
+This allows the battle system to remain flexible and handle any number of new enemy types without changing the core loop.
 ---

 ## 📂 Project Structure